From Grandma’s Casserole to Vegan Sushi: Generational Lunch Trends

 Some Gen Z friends are having lunch together

 Moving on from millennials’ lunch preferences, let’s look at the menu for Gen Z kids.
-This generation is not afraid to think outside the box regarding food, and social media has a big impact on their meal choices.
+This generation is not afraid to think outside the box regarding food, drawing inspiration from regions like South America.
+Social media greatly impacts their meal choices.
 Thanks to Instagram and TikTok, Gen Z is digital and a foodie.

 One of the biggest food trends among Gen Z is veganism.
 You’ve probably noticed Gen Z’s vegan trends are all about fusion and creativity.
 Think vegan sushi rolls with avocado and sweet potato or a colourful Buddha bowl with fresh veggies, quinoa and a tangy tahini dressing.
 They’re not just doing this for the ‘gram; they’re genuinely concerned about their health and the environment.